 The pros and cons are also there for the sake of comparison.

 Whether you are a beginner or an expert in the matter, you will find the range of functions on this model very decent.

-Coming with 80 design options, the machines doesn’t only give you many options to choose from.
-It also allows you to download and choose your own design.
+Coming with 80 design options, the machines don’t only give you many options to choose from also allow you to download and choose your own design.

 To make it possible, the machine has a USB port and a touch screen LCD display, to make sure that you are extremely convenient.

 The design area is 4”x4”.
 Moreover, there are nine fonts that you can .choose from too.

 - USB port

 - Slightly difficult to set up

 2. Brother SE600 Computerized Sewing and Embroidery Machine